The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Whether you use Solstice on trails, dirt roads, or in a city for commuting, it won’t disappoint you.

-You will get efficient sun protection thanks to the visor, which has two positions.
+Thanks to the visor, which has two positions, you will get efficient sun protection.
 You can also remove it when you don’t need it and use this helmet for road cycling.

 And thanks to the crash replacement guarantee, you will get a free replacement if you crash during the first year of ownership.